topst-development/Documentation/TOPST-D3/Software/Sample_Application/SPI.md

 **Parameters**

-n  **fd**: Open file descriptor
+-  **fd**: Open file descriptor

-n  **request**: Device-dependent request code
+-  **request**: Device-dependent request code

-l  An untyped pointer to memory.
+ An untyped pointer to memory.
 It was traditionally char *argp (from the days before void * was valid C), and will be so named for this discussion.

 **Return Value**